dbobrenko/reinforceflow/README.md

 **ReinforceFlow** is an AI framework for training and evaluating **Reinforcement Learning** (RL) algorithms.

-ReinforceFlow expects to contain high-quality realizations of the state-of-the-art solutions for RL problems.
+ReinforceFlow contains a bunch of implementations of the state-of-the-art solutions for RL problems.

-ReinforceFlow was designed to work with [OpenAI Gym](https://gym.openai.com/) interface and [TensorFlow framework](https://www.tensorflow.org/) for some advanced deep learning stuff.
+ReinforceFlow was initially designed to work with [OpenAI Gym](https://gym.openai.com/) interface and [TensorFlow framework](https://www.tensorflow.org/) for some advanced deep learning stuff.

-:construction: *Project is under heavy development and sometimes may be unstable.
+:construction: *Note: Project is under heavy development and sometimes could be unstable.
 Some of it's components may undergo considerable changes in future.*

 ## Requirements
   1. Python 2.7 or 3.4+;